barbarer/class-exp/_sources/class-intro-classes.rst

 ======================================================

 You can add a new method to a class by adding a new function inside the class.
 For example, you can add the ``initials`` method to the Person class.
-The function must take an object of the class to work with that by convention we call ``self``.
 The name of the function doesn't need to have any underscores in it.
 It only needs to start and end with double underscores if it is a special method like ``__init__`` or ``__str__``.
-It does need to take the current object which is usually referred to as ``self``.
+It does need to take the current object which is by convention referred to as ``self``.

 .. activecode:: class_person_init_ac1
     :caption: A class to represent a Person